agilestacks/stack-ml-eks/README.md

 ```

 ## Access the Kubeflow user interface (UI)
 After the stacks is deployed, the Kubeflow Dashboard can be accessed via istio-ingressgateway service.
-You can find the URL of deployed gateway using `kubectl` command:
+You can find the URL of deployed gateway in the stack outputs or using the `kubectl` command:
 ```bash
 $ kubectl get gateways --all-namespaces -o yaml
 ```

 The URL for Kubeflow dashboard is shown in the `hosts` section for the following Istio gateway:
 `name: kubeflow-gateway`
 To confirm the ingress gateway is serving the application to the load balancer, use: